 The Reichstag.
 The German parliament (Reichstag) was elected every four years, or sooner if the need arose.
 All German citizens aged 20 or more would be permitted to vote in Reichstag elections, regardless of status, property or gender.
 All elections would utilise a secret ballot.
 Reichstag deputies would be chosen using a system of proportional representation, meaning that parties would receive seats in proportion to their total votes.

-The chancellor.
-The broad equivalent of a prime minister, the chancellor was responsible leading the government of the day.
-The chancellor was chosen, appointed and dismissed by the president, and led a cabinet of ministers.
-The chancellor did not have to be a sitting member of the Reichstag, though to pass legislation they required support within the Reichstag.
+The Chancellor.
+The broad equivalent of a Westminster-style prime minister, the Chancellor was responsible leading the government of the day.
+The Chancellor was chosen, appointed and dismissed by the President and led a cabinet of ministers.
+The Chancellor did not have to be a sitting member of the Reichstag, though to pass legislation they certainly required support within the legislature.

-The president.
-The German president would be elected by the people to serve a seven-year term.
-The president was head of state and was not part of the Reichstag.
+The President.
+The German President was elected by the people and served a seven-year term.
+The President was head of state and was not part of the Reichstag.
 In principle, the president was not intended to exercise much power or personal prerogatives, other than the appointment of the chancellor and ministers.
 However Article 48 of the constitution granted the president considerable powers in the event of an ’emergency’, allowing him to rule by decree and override the Reichstag, to suspend civil rights and to deploy the military.

 2. They drafted, accepted, debated and approved one of the most liberal constitutions in the world at that point.